 I came to CrossFit Breaux Bridge in the late spring of 2012.
 I didn’t come to gain muscle or lose weight.
 I didn’t come because I had something wrong with my body that I wanted to fix.
 I didn’t come because I wanted to compete.
 I came mostly for two reasons: a hunger for intensity and a desire to grow stronger as I grew older.

-I have a tendency to be a privately passionate person.
+I am by nature a privately passionate person.
 Not a stranger to personal tragedy and some tough life failures, I struggled with self-doubt, incompleteness, feeling unacceptable.
-Like many women, life was like a Giant, constantly reminding me that I. Wasn’t.
+Like for many women, life was like a Giant constantly reminding me that I. Wasn’t.
 Enough.
-Not smart enough, pretty enough, strong enough, not thin enough, not charismatic enough; I just didn’t have enough – ‘enough.’
-Yet, even so, that passionate part of me never stopped believing that there is a fierceness in each of us that can overcome anything, if we are willing to dig deep, do the dirty work, and tap into it.
+Not smart enough, pretty enough, strong enough, thin enough, charismatic enough …… I just didn’t have enough – ‘enough.’
+Yet even so, that passionate part of me never stopped believing that there is a fierceness in each of us that can overcome anything, if we are willing to dig deep, do the dirty work, and tap into it.

 I was a spectator at the first competition that CrossFit Breaux Bridge participated in.
-I had never seen so many people, everyday people of varying ages, push themselves past what seemed humanly possible.
+I had never seen so many people, everyday people of varying ages, pushing themselves past what seemed humanly possible.
 It was intense and grueling and yet joy-abounded.
 These people were having fun.
-As I watched, and as I cheered, I began to feel a gnawing in my gut, a bubbling thought, that in this . . .
+As I watched and as I cheered, I began to feel a gnawing in my gut, a bubbling thought, that in this . . .
 I could find my fierceness.
-That if I were willing to dig deep, and do the dirty work, that I could tap into it, and I could find my fierceness.
+That if I would dig deep and do the dirty work, that I could tap into it and find my fierceness.

 I also knew I needed to grow stronger and not just older.
-Just prior to that competition, on a lizard hunt with my then 4 year old grandson, I found myself in a situation where, for the first time that I can remember, I was almost not quite strong enough to prevent heavy sheets of plywood from falling on him.
-I had been a ‘yogi’ for many years and was not struggling with my weight, but ‘strength’ and ‘fitness’ were in a whole different category, as I came to find out.
+Just prior to that competition, on a lizard hunt with my then 4 year old grandson, I found myself in a situation where for the first time that I could remember, I was almost not quite strong enough to prevent heavy sheets of plywood from falling on him.
+I had been a ‘yogi’ for many years and was not struggling with my weight, but ‘strength’ and ‘fitness’ were in whole different category.